gracevivi523/automation-deploy/README.md

 		* Click button 'Create user'
 		* Save your 'Access key ID' and 'Secret access key' carefully, we'll use these two values later in step 2 below, we shall use them to mamage our Amazon EC2 instance with knife EC2.
 		* Add inline policy for user 'rea', select 'Custom Policy', then click 'Select', input 'Policy Name' as "rea-policy", 'Policy Document' should be below,this could allow us to do opreations within EC2.
 Just copy and paste.
 		{
 		    "Version": "2012-10-17",
 		    "Statement": [
 			{
 			    "Effect": "Allow",
 			    "Action": [
 				"ec2:*"
 			    ],
 			    "Resource": "*"
 			}
 		    ]
 		}

-For now, you will be able to follow on the following steps to start your amazing journey.
+### For now, you will be able to follow on the following steps to start your amazing journey.

-1. Pre packages installation
+### 1. Pre packages installation

- 1).
-Please fristly install git on your workstation, move on to 2) if you already have one.
+	1).Please fristly install git on your workstation, move on to 2) if you already have one.
- 2).
-Make sure your working account has sudo permission.
+	2).Make sure your working account has sudo permission.
 Please add it to /etc/sudoers if not, don't use root as your working account which can be risky;
- 3).
-Go to your working directory, $HOME, let's say /Users/grace;
+	3).Go to your working directory, $HOME, let's say /Users/grace;
- 4).
-Checkout my git source by using the following command:
+	4).Checkout my git source by using the following command:

 	$ git clone https://github.com/gracevivi523/automation-deploy.git